 Lifestyle and home remedies

-Although you can't treat bulimia on your own, you can do some things for yourself that will build on your treatment plan.
+Although you can't treat bulimia on your own, you can build on your treatment plan.
 In addition to professional treatment, follow these self-care tips for bulimia:

 Coping and support